Jaid14068/slimbox-bt-ios/README.md

 * measure and optimize power consumption
 * analog inputs for sticks and triggers
 * compatibility with other platforms
-* figure out why directed advertising doesn't seem to work
+* figure out why directed advertising doesn't seem to work.

 ## License